Integrate the BeyondInsight API into Other Applications

 - User Password Required: If enabled, an additional authorization header value containing the RunAs user password is required with the web request.
 If not enabled, this header value does not need to be present and is ignored if provided.
 Square brackets surround the password in the header.

 Authorization=PS-Auth key=c479a66f…c9484d; runas=doe-main\johndoe; pwd=[un1qu3];

 - Verify PSRUN Signature: The PSRUN signature is an extra level of authentication.
-It iscomputed from the factors using a shared secret between the client and server.
+It is computed from the factors using a shared secret between the client and server.
 PSRUN sends the signature as part of the header during its API request.
-If enabled, the server will recompute the signature during factor validation and compare it against the one sent by the client.
-If the signatures matches, the client’s identity is considered verified.
+If enabled, the server recomputes the signature during factor validation and compares it against the one sent by the client.
+If the signatures match, the client’s identity is considered verified.
 The signature effectively keeps the client in sync with the server.
 Changing the secret on the server requires the client to be rebuilt and guarantees that out-of-date clients cannot authenticate.

 - On the Details page, click Add Authentication Rule to create authentication rules.
 At least one IP rule, PSRUN rule, valid source IP address (IPv4 or IPv6), IP range, or CIDR from which requests can be sent for this API Key is required.
 Enter one IP address, IP Range, or CIDR per line.